Outdoor grilling is great, but it's important to consider equipment safety, especially when it's raining.

 Also, it allows heat to flow upwards, so the food doesn't become overcooked.

-If water gets into the upper vent, it can make it more difficult to temperature control the smoker and negatively impact the quality of smoke within the chamber.
+If water gets into the upper vent, it can make it more difficult to temperature control the smoker, negatively impacting the quality of smoke within the chamber.
 You may also overflow the water pan.

-The final risk for electric smoker users is rusting.
+The final risk for electric smoker use in wet a environment is rusting.
 Rust results from water and air oxidizing metal.
-While all smokers will eventually rust, it is important to prevent it as much as possible.
+Even a masterbuilt electric smoker will eventually rust if not maintained properly.

 Rains can cause the metal parts of the grill to rust, which can weaken them and shorten the smoker's lifespan.

-Yes, there are ways to minimize the risks of using an electric smoker in the rain.
-These include covers, positioning, and control box maintenance.
+There are ways to minimize the risks of using an electric smoker in the rain.
+These include using covers, positioning the smoker correctly, and control box maintenance.

-One way to minimize the risks of cooking with an electric smoker in the rainy season is to cover it.
+One way to minimize the risks of cooking with an electric smoker in the rainy season is to cover it during the smoking session.

 A cover will protect the device from the direct impact of the rain, and it will also help keep the smoker protected and water from getting into any of the vents or openings.